woon5118/totara_ub/server/totara/cloudfiledir/readme.md

 * active  - enable/disable switch for all store operations
 * maxinstantuploadsize - maximum size of files that are uploaded immediately to the cloud, bigger files are uploaded later via cron task or CLI script
+* x_accel_redirect - virtual URL prefix for X-Accel-Redirect, it requires special configuration of NGINX server

 Example: